tientrinh21/blog-express/README.md

 # Blog with Node + Express

-The blog is build with Express, MogoDB
+The blog is build with Express, MogoDB.

+User can create the account, the password is hashed using 'bcrypt' package.

+Then user can login and start posting.

 ## Usage
 ```